 evidence-based, medical resources.

-10. Why does Isabel give me 10 conditions or more?
+10. Why does Isabel show me so many conditions?
 Can’t you narrow it down?

 There are very few symptoms which indicate just one single condition; almost all symptoms have many potential